meltyli/WidgetTemplate/README.md

 To use this widget template, follow these steps:

+1. Create a new repo from this template in the top right of this repo.
-1. Clone or download this repository to your local machine.
+2. Clone or download your new repository to your local machine.
-2. Open the solution file (`WidgetTemplate.sln`) in Visual Studio 2022.
+3. Open the solution file (`WidgetTemplate.sln`) in Visual Studio 2022.
+4. Install the NuGet package listed in the [Prerequisites section](https://github.com/meltyli/WidgetTemplate/edit/master/README.md#getting-started).
+5. You probably want to start out with editing Widget1.xaml file.

 ## Getting Started

-Follow these steps to create your custom widget using the template:

 1. Prerequisites:
 - Visual Studio 2022 Community Edition (optional)